 Figure 2: How to develop the project intervention logic?
 Results Activities/ What are the project results? outputs How to ensure Specific Which the objectives activities/outputs sustainability of will lead to the the results?
-What are Change objectives of the change? project, baselines Which target What is the and targets? groups will be How do the change included? needed? project results Problem How does the lead to the Which is the proposed change needed? change fit with identified probleme? the Programme objectives?
+What are Change change? objectives of the project, baselines Which target What is the and targets? groups will be How do the change included? needed?
+Problem project results How does the lead to the proposed Which is the change needed? change fit with identified probleme?
+Programme objectives?
 What is the change needed in the programme area?